 FEMA offers more flood insurance information on its website.

-AP Logo Copyright © 2013 The Associated Press, Kevin Freking.
+Copyright © 2013 The Associated Press, Kevin Freking.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.